 Neon has 10 energy states in the range between 18.3eV and 19.5eV.
 From these excited levels, the Ne atoms decay to other excited states.
 These intermediate states decay to the ground state by emitting visible radiation and can be seen in a tube with the room darkened.

 |M = Plate or Anode||A = Grid (not Anode!)||H = Filament Heater||K = Cathode||Ub = Accelerating voltage Va|

 Reverse bias = fully counterclockwise

 Switch Va = ramp (a sawtooth waveform voltage-60 Hz)

 Note that on the oscilloscope trace the vertical deflection is proportional to the anode current Ic, and the input to the x-channel of the oscilloscope is equal to Va.

 Use the digital oscilloscope to average traces for both channels.
 Observe and save the traces in both the dual trace and X-Y modes.
 Explain why the current peaks are not evenly spaced in the dual trace mode.
 Now transfer the two time traces to a computer.
 While you can observe on the oscilloscope the traces in X-Y mode, you will have to transfer the traces separately and then recombine them in other software (preferably Origin) to obtain Ic vs. Va.

 Read the data into Origin and plot the anode signal vs. the ramp voltage.
 On the plot, use the cross-hairs tool to measure values of Va for which the collector current (Ic) is a minimum and compute the separation between adjacent dips.
 Then tabulate the voltage difference between adjacent maxima.
-Compute a 90% confidence interval for your results.
+Enter your DV measurements into a column in Origin and use the Descriptive Statistics on Columns tool to compute a 95% confidence interval for your results.